chaseungjoon/imposter/README.md

 > **If the imposter is terminated, the imposter has a chance to guess the civilian secret word.**

-**A)** If the imposter guesses the civilian word correctly, the imposter wins and recieve points.
+* If the imposter guesses the civilian word correctly, the imposter wins and recieve points.

-**B)** If the imposter fails to guess the word, the civilians win and recieve points.
+* If the imposter fails to guess the word, the civilians win and recieve points.

 #### 2. Civilian Terminated